 Click Microsoft Azure Backup to launch the setup wizard.

-On the Welcome screen click the Next button.
+On the Welcome screen, click the Next button.
 This takes you to the Prerequisite Checks section.
 On this screen, click Check to determine if the hardware and software prerequisites for Azure Backup Server have been met.
 If all prerequisites are met successfully, you will see a message indicating that the machine meets the requirements.
 Click on the Next button.

 If a failure occurs with a recommendation to restart the machine, do so and click Check Again.
 If there are any SQL configuration issues, reconfigure SQL as per the SQL guidelines and retry to install/upgrade MABS using the existing instance of SQL.

 Azure Backup Server will not work with a remote SQL Server instance.
 The instance being used by Azure Backup Server needs to be local.
 In case you are using an existing SQL server for MABS, MABS setup only supports the use of named instances of SQL server.